samatild/Linux-IMDS-Wireserver-Connection-Checker/README.md

 ## Troubleshooting

-- **Missing tools:** If you see a message about missing tools, install them using your package manager.
-For example:
+- **Missing tools:** Install with your package manager, e.g.:
   ```bash
   sudo apt-get install netcat-openbsd curl iptables
   ```
-- **Firewall checks require sudo:** If you run as a non-root user, you may be prompted for your password.
+- **Firewall checks require sudo:** You may be prompted for your password.
-- **Script exits early:** Ensure you are using the latest version of the script.
-If you modified the script, make sure all test sections are present.
+- **Script exits early:** Use the latest script version and ensure all test sections are present.

 ## Reference Documents